ShashankkSahu/CreditCard_fraud_detection/README.md

 <a id='2.1.1'></a>
 ## Project Overview
-The Project consists of 2 Jupyter notebooks.
+The Project consists of 1 Jupyter notebook.
-  1. One is Predictive model file where find to check which model is better perform for our project.
+The Dataset file is available in Data Set Folder.
-  2. Second is Model deployment UI implementation file, where find to check whether transaction fraudulent or not.
+The Model Deployment code is available in Model Deployment Folder.

 Machine Learning Models Used:
   1. Logistic Regression